 The City of Adelaide is developing a new Integrated Transport Strategy to make it easier and safer to get around the city.
 This plan will bring together different ways of getting around, including public transport, cycling, walking, and driving, with the needs of the community in mind.

-We’re in the early stages, and we need your feedback to confirm and expand on the issues and opportunities we’ve already identified.
+We’re in the early stages and asked for feedback to confirm and expand on the issues and opportunities we’ve already identified.

 The project has two main stages: